Deep Variational Network Toward Blind Image Restoration: Introduction

-where $H$ represents the degraded operator, and $\bm{n}$ represents the noise contained in $\bm{y}$.
-Depending on different degradation configurations, Eq. (\ref{eq:image-corrupted}) corresponds to different IR tasks.
-For example, the three classical IR tasks, image denoising, image deblurring and image super-resolution, can be obtained by setting $H$ as an identity matrix, a blurring operator and a composition of blurring and down-sampling operators, respectively.
-The IR task is generally challenging mainly due to two reasons.
-Firstly, the degradation processes for real images are always diverse and complex.
-The operator $H$ might be even with infinite dimension and varied from one image to another even for a single IR mission.
-Secondly, the noise $\bm{n}$ is generally accumulated from multiple sources (e.g., capturing instrument, data transmissions media and image quantization)~\cite{tsin2001statistical}, and also affected by the camera pipelines that depends on their own hardware settings.
-This makes this inverse problem even more ill-posed and hardly to be resolved.
+where $H$ is the degradation operator, and $\bm{n}$ is image noise.
+With different degradation settings for $H$, Eq. (\ref{eq:image-corrupted}) represents different IR tasks.
+For example, the classical IR tasks, such as image denoising, deblurring, and super-resolution, can be easily obtained by setting $H$ as an identity matrix, a blurring operator, and a composition of blurring and downsampling operators, respectively.
+The difficulties of IR tasks mainly come from $H$ and $\bm{n}$.
+The former inclines to cause severe information loss in some tasks, like deblurring and super-resolution, and the latter is usually complicated due to the accumulation of noises from multiple sources e.g., capturing instrument, camera pipeline and image transmission~\cite{tsin2001statistical}.
+In blind IR tasks, we need to simultaneously solve the problems of degradation estimation and image restoration, which makes it more challenging.

-In the past decades, various methods have been proposed for IR tasks under the maximum a posteriori (MAP) framework, generally involving one fidelity term and one prior term from the Bayesian perspective.
-To alleviate the serious ill-posed issue in IR tasks, most earlier works focused on elaborately designing the prior term based on intrinsic image structures to enforce the desired property of the recovered image.
-Typical presented priors include total variation (TV)~\cite{rudin1992nonlinear}, non-local similarity~\cite{buades2005non,dabov2007image}, sparsity~\cite{mairal2007sparse,dabov2007image,dong2012nonlocally,xu2018trilateral}, low-rankness~\cite{dong2012nonlocal,gu2014weighted,xu2017multi} and so on.
-More recently, some works began to concentrate on the careful designing of the fidelity term by constructing more flexible distributions to fit image noise, typically including mixture of Gaussian (MoG)~\cite{meng2013robust}, mixture of Exponential (MoEP)~\cite{cao2015low} and Dirichlet Process mixture of Gaussian (DP-MoG)~\cite{zhu2016blind,yue2018hyperspectral,yue2019robust}.

-Albeit substantiated to be effective in some specific scenarios, these MAP-based methods still have evident defects in real IR tasks.
-Firstly, the rationality of a MAP model highly relies on the basis of the correctness of the manually designed image prior and noise distribution assumptions.
-However, human understandings on images are always subjective and not sufficiently comprehensive to faithfully and completely reflect the the real complex image knowledge, making the result deviating from the groudtruth.
-Secondly, most these methods are hardly to be used in practice for their relatively large computational burden, mainly attributed to their requirement of re-implementing the whole algorithm for any new testing image.